Log4s/log4s/README.md

 }
 ```

-Whether this is a good way to get this kind of information depends on the
+(This is more an illustration of the possibilities of dynamic code execution
-exact situation.
-In my opinion, everybody who's developing on the JVM should
+than a suggestion that this is the best way to get caller information.
-have an IDE at the ready to answer questions like this, even if they use
+However, sometimes a low-tech solution like this can be a good complement to
-a standalone editor for their primary development.
-A good engineer has a
+more complex solutions like profilers and debuggers.
+An effective developer
-repertoire that includes an assortment both low-tech and complex tools.
+has a wide repertoire of tools and tricks in his or her arsenal.)